Allium/WithoutHeadOrFoot/_posts/2016-04-19-Skirts-and-Trousers.md

 ### Trends in Unpaid Labour

-Encouragingly, economists have in recent years begun paying more attention to the value of unpaid domestic work (the majority of which is still done by women in Western industrialised democracies).
-For example, a [recent report](https://www.ons.gov.uk/economy/nationalaccounts/satelliteaccounts/compendium/householdsatelliteaccounts/2005to2014/chapter1executivesummaryforhouseholdsatelliteaccount) from the UK government's Office of National Statistics found that, even if we ignore the shadow economy, upaid labour contributes £1 trillion ($1.4 trillion) to the UK economy annually.
-That's *half the country's GDP*; and the figure is rising.
-(For example, childcare by grandparents and other relatives account for over £300 billion of unpaid labour.)
+Encouragingly, economists have in recent years begun paying more attention to the value of unpaid domestic work (the majority of which is still done by women, "even" in Western industrialised democracies).
+For example, a [recent report](https://www.ons.gov.uk/economy/nationalaccounts/satelliteaccounts/compendium/householdsatelliteaccounts/2005to2014/chapter1executivesummaryforhouseholdsatelliteaccount) from the UK government's Office of National Statistics found that, even if we ignore the shadow economy, upaid labour contributes £1 trillion ($1.4 trillion) to the UK economy annually (for example, childcare by grandparents and other relatives accounts for over £300 billion).
+That's half the country's GDP; and the figure is rising.

-Though I hesitate to advocate measuring the value of an occupation, service, or resource in purely monetary or fiscal terms, in this case it is heartening that an invisible workforce, unpaid, taken for granted, and utterly indispensable for the functioning of the traditional economy, is being recognised; and that their importance is being translated into the language of the political and economic mainstream.
+Though I hesitate to advocate measuring the value of an occupation, service, or resource in purely monetary or fiscal terms, in this case it is heartening to see that an invisible workforce, unpaid, taken for granted, and utterly indispensable for the functioning of the traditional economy, is finally being recognised; and that its importance is being translated into the language of the political and economic mainstream.

 Given that spending time with one's children and elderly relatives, doing home DIY projects, promoting community cohesion and environmental stewardship and the like, are actually among the most societally beneficial occupations; and given that they deliver a great deal of personal pleasure if financial pressures are removed, it seems like madness that they aren't rewarded somehow.